This is a review of the best badminton rackets for beginners.

-- YONEX Nanoray Light 18i Graphite Badminton Racquet (Black) is a great all-round, durable, lightweight, affordable racket which is great for beginners to intermediates
+- YONEX Nanoray Light 18i Graphite Badminton Racquet (Black) is a great all-rounded, durable, lightweight, affordable racket that is great for beginners to intermediates

 - Pretty Similar to the YONEX Nanoray Light 18i, ASHAWAY Superlight 79SQ is another excellent option for all-round beginner badminton racket